 Scholarly Oversight Committee for Residents (SOCR)

-SOCR was created to track resident ARM projects and help facilitate resident scholarly activity.
-The committee is composed of faculty and fellows who have research and mentorship experience, and can offer guidance on scholarly work.
+SOCR was created to track resident Advocacy-Research-Military (ARM) projects and help facilitate resident scholarly activity.
+The committee is composed of faculty and fellows who have research and mentorship experience and can offer guidance on scholarly work.

 All senior residents must have a SOCR-approved project to receive 2 ARM days per block.
 Senior residents must update SOCR every 6 months thereafter to maintain their second ARM day (this can be done via email if necessary).

 Residents who participated in the Case Report Hackathons should have a team member update SOCR.

 Residents engaging in any scholarly activities should update SOCR.

 Senior residents must present a plan for any research elective time 3-6 months prior to the rotation start date.

 Resources can be found here or are in the "SOCR formerly RROC" ShareDrive folder.